 - Do not put items in plastic bags.
 Everything, except furniture and large metal, must be boxed or bundled with twine.

 - Set your materials at the curb by 7 a.m. on your pickup day.

 - Trucks will go through only once on your scheduled day.
 If you miss your curbside pickup, you will be responsible for disposing of the refuse.
 You can also call Utility Billing at 952-563-8726 and see if you can schedule a bulky materials pickup for an extra fee.

 - Volunteer assistance may be available for seniors or people with disabilities.
 Call Community Services at least 2 weeks prior to your pick-up date at 952-563-4636 for more information.

 - Curbside Cleanup is for Bloomington residents ONLY.
-Excess materials cost you money!
+Excess materials could cost you more money!